HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/wcm_mls_export_import.md

 Content-specific information rows namely `title` and `description` are provided in the CSV file.
 You can edit the title and description of the content while importing them to the portal.

 ![title and description rows](../../../../images/wcm_mls_Content_information_data.png)

-## Note

-In the .csv file, only the following fields are editable: target, field, and description.

 ## Sample pipelines